Identity theft is a huge problem in the US. These identity theft statistics reveal just how big of a problem it is, and who is most affected.

-Only 9% of respondents reported paying for any type of identity theft protection service.
+Only 9% of respondents reported paying for any type of identity theft protection service such as LifeLock by Norton.
 These services are commonly used by people who are at high risk or who believe their identities have already been compromised.

 How Long It Takes to Fix the Issue

 More than half (55%) of the victims managed to resolve the financial and credit problems associated with their identity being stolen in 1 day or less.

 Victims of the misuse of one type of existing account were more likely to solve the problems within one day after reporting the incident (57%) than the victims with multiple accounts affected.

 Identity theft is a common and growing problem, and identity thieves are constantly looking for new ways to steal personal information.
 Knowledge and awareness are the keys to protecting yourself and limiting the damage if you are targeted.

 📘 Check out our article “12 Essential Steps to Prevent Identity Theft” if you want to learn more about it.

 The first thing would be to report the identity theft to The Federal Trade Commission.
 After that you have to notify your financial service provider about the incident.
 Make sure you have an account statement or bill with you when you call.

 To prevent identity theft from happening, check your bank and credit card statements regularly, make sure to destroy all your documents containing personal information before discarding them and use Two-Factor Authentication to prevent your data from being stolen.